-- If you polish your teeth, you will have much higher self-confidence and self-esteem because of healthy and great look of your teeth and appearance
+- If you polish your teeth, you will have much higher self-confidence and self-esteem because of the healthy and great look of your teeth and appearance.

-- Dental polishing prevents plaque buildups and accumulation of tartar on your teeth
+- Dental polishing prevents plaque buildup and accumulation of tartar on your teeth.

-- Dental polishing will get rid of stains on your teeth
+- It will get rid of stains on your teeth.

-- Polishing teeth smooths rough surface of your teeth.
-So food particle and debris have less chance to stick to your teeth.
+- Polishing teeth smoothens the rough surface of your teeth.
+So, food particles and debris have less chance to stick to your teeth.

 - Teeth scaling and tooth polishing work hand in hand for achieving whiter and brighter teeth.

 Best at-home polishing techniques for brightening teeth

 Dental polishing and tooth scaling are procedures that must be done by a dentist or a hygienist at the dental visit.
-For home polishing of your teeth, you can try abrasive toothpowders or toothpastes to remove plaque and stains from the surface of your teeth.
+For home polishing of your teeth, you can try abrasive toothpowders or toothpaste to remove plaque and stains from the surface of your teeth.
 Be sure to ask your dentists before using home polishing kits like toothpastes and rough toothbrushes.

 Because using these at-home polishing ways without knowing your enamel condition and the health of your teeth may not be a good idea.
-Keep in mind that if you use too much abrasive toothpastes and powders, it can cause tooth sensitivity or you may damage the enamel of your teeth.
+Keep in mind that if you use too much abrasive toothpaste and powders, it can cause tooth sensitivity and you will damage the enamel of your teeth.
 So, it does more harm than good.

 People ask about baking soda as a home polishing for brightening teeth, but it is not a safe polishing home kit and you should avoid that.
-So ask a dentist for any at-home polishing kits.
-Dentist may prescribe better polishing techniques by knowing your types of stains and enamel condition of your teeth.
+So, consult your dentist for any at-home polishing product.
+Your dentist will prescribe better polishing techniques by knowing the types of stains and enamel condition of your teeth.

 Can teeth polishing remove all types of stains on your teeth?

 Sometimes dental polishing is not a single practical solution for removing all types of stains on the teeth.
 You may undergo more procedures and dental work if you have deep intrinsic stains that are the result of many years of tooth decay or maybe systematic diseases.

 Stains can have many causes and are in different colors and types.
 Dental polishing is just useful for extrinsic or outer stains like: